project-lux/documentation/docs/index.md

 ---

-To add new pages:
+## To add or edit pages

-1. Place your `.md` file inside the `docs/` folder.
+1. Place your `.md` file inside the `docs/` folder OR edit the appropriate .md file.
 2. Add the assets to the `assets/` folder.
 3. Link it here like: `[Title](filename.md)`.
 4. Link to it in the mkdocs.yaml like: `- Title: filename.md`
 5. Commit and push your changes.

+---

+## To submit feedback

+Please submit feedback via [LUX's feedback form](https://yaleuniversity.tfaforms.net/99?tfa_301=https%3A%2F%2Flux.collections.yale.edu%2F)

 ---